JayDigvijay/Automatic-Weather-Station/README.md

 Check resistance of sensor first using multimeter before connecting to ensure resistance scheme is as above.
 Otherwise make appropriate changes in the code.

-Analog values received by connecting the sensor in a voltage divider circuit with a reference resistance.
+Analog values are received by connecting the sensor in a voltage divider circuit with a reference resistance.
 Only two pins present can be connected in any order.

 <h2> Temperature and Humidity Probe </h2>
 <strong>Sensor Name: RHT 175 </strong>

+Also operates on TTL Logic, but Analog values obtained need to be scaled down to obtain meaningful data.

 Connections according to colour.
->BLUE ---> TEMPERATURE ----> A1
+> BLUE ---> TEMPERATURE ----> A1

->PINK ----> HUMIDITY ---->A2
+> PINK ----> HUMIDITY ---->A2

->WHITE ----> POWER
+> WHITE ----> POWER

->THICK BLACK , BROWN, VIOLET ----> GROUND </list>
+> THICK BLACK , BROWN, VIOLET ----> GROUND </list>